 Creams containing calcineurin inhibitors

 Creams and lotions containing calcineurin inhibitors are effective and have fewer side effects than corticosteroids.
 Examples include including pimercrolimus (Elidel) and tacrolimus (Protopic).
-However, the FDA recommended limiting their use in 2006 due to potential cancer risks.
+However, the

 Hair loss from seborrheic dermatitis, whether from excessive scratching or an overgrowth of fungus, is only temporary.
 Your hair will grow back once the inflammation goes away and you no longer have an itchy scalp to scratch.